bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [Q] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+- [A] Makes sure you don't get any errors that can be to find because you don't have the propper data type being passed through your props

-- [ ] Describe a life-cycle event in React?
+- [Q] Describe a life-cycle event in React?
+- [A] React life-cycle event's have three phases: mounting, updating and unmounting.
+These life-cycles are important for rendering and updating data on the screen.

-- [ ] Explain the details of a Higher Order Component?
+- [Q] Explain the details of a Higher Order Component?
+- [A] HOC's are components that take in components, runs it through a function and returns a new component.

-- [ ] What are three different ways to style components in React?
+- [Q] What are three different ways to style components in React?
 Explain some of the benefits of each.
+- [A] 1) Use external styling libraries such as reactstrap or styled components.
+2) Vainilla CSS.
+3) Use preprocessors such as LESS.

 ## Project Setup